History of Pickleball

 The Pickle Boat

 The wife of Joel Pritchard Joan started to name their game pickleball because the combination of various sports and games reminded her of the pickle boat in the crew where other rowers chose from the leftovers of other boats.
-Peggy, Prichard’s daughter, said the game was not given its name after a dog as they didn’t get the dog many years after it originated.
+Peggy, Prichard’s daughter, said the game was not given its name after a dog as they didn’t get the dog for many years after it originated.

 Origin of Pickleball

-A representative of the Washington state legislature, Joel Pritchard, accompanied by his neighbor Barney McCallum and William Bell, initially used the assortments of different sports gear to develop this game.
+A representative of the Washington state legislature, Joel Pritchard, accompanied by his neighbors Barney McCallum and William Bell, initially used the assortments of different sports gear to develop this game.
 With badminton court, Prichard started with the non-pricy paddles and a ball he borrowed from a friend with the initial version of now existing gameplay.

-Although the pickleball paddles come with many options and advanced technology made of graphite and composite material, most plyers liked to use the paddles in the same shape and size as the original paddle.
-The inventors of the game also planned to reduce the height of the unique badminton net to the waist height, as the specification of the current net should be 36 inches according to the measurement of the official pickleball net.
+The game’s inventors also planned to reduce the height of the unique badminton net to the waist height, as the specification of the current net should be 36 inches according to the measurement of the official pickleball net.

 Evolution of Pickleball

 In 1965 the beginning of Pickleball came humbly because the new and innovative game was played among the few families on Bainbridge Island.
-While with time, the game became famous, and millions of players became addicted to this game in the US.
+With time, the game became famous, and millions of players became addicted to this game in the US.
 The powerful brands sponsored the game for the pro players and were shown as international tournaments with prize money and rewards.

-The game gained its fame and trend internationally with the interest of more and more countries with the well-established rules in Spain, India, the UK, and many more countries.
-However, the game is being played in almost every country globally, from Minnesota to Madrid; in 2017, the first championship of the Spanish Open Pickleball was played.
+The game gained its fame and trend internationally with the interest of more and more countries with well-established rules in Spain, India, the UK, and many more countries.
+However, the game is being played in almost every country globally, from Minnesota to Madrid; in 2017, the first championship of the Spanish Open Pickleball was played

 Pickleball History Timeline – High Lights Year by Year